Director

 Kelsey Hegarty

-Kelsey holds the joint Chair in Family Violence Prevention at the University of Melbourne and the Women's.
-She co-chairs the Melbourne Research Alliance to End Violence against Women (MAEVe).
+Kelsey Hegarty is an academic general practitioner who holds the joint Chair in Family Violence Prevention at the University of Melbourne and the Royal Women's Hospital.
+She also leads the Safer Families Centre.

 Deputy Director